 Playgrounds – if you need a park stop for the kids, there are several options!
 Del Webb Park (195 Cowboy Way, Cottonwood, AZ 86326) and Riverfront Park (1284 E River Front Rd, Cottonwood, AZ 86326) are good options, although the playground at Riverfront is more for toddlers.
 Other options are Clarkdale Park (1001 Main St, Clarkdale, AZ 86324) and Jerome Park (201 Main St, Jerome, AZ 86331).

 Where to eat – there are lots of options in Cottonwood and Jerome!
 Cottonwood offers many familiar fast food options, and for local restaurants, try Randall’s Restaurant, Cork and Catch, Pepe’s Diner, Hog Wild BBQ, Bing’s Burger Station, or Pizzeria Bocce.
 In Clarksdale, try Violette’s Bakery or Number 1 Sandwich Shop.
 In Jerome, there are so many good food options!
 Our top recommendations would be Haunted Hamburger, Mine Cafe, or Grapes Restaurant.

 Where to stay – you can easily make a weekend trip out of a trip to Cottonwood and Jerome!
 There are numerous hotel options.
 We really love Airbnb and usually default to that it at all possible.
-Use this referral link to get up to $65 off your first booking!

 Before you go – we had a hard time finding any free parking while in Jerome.
 Also, the majority of the town has steep roads and small streets.
 So drive carefully!
 For more information about Cottonwood, Jerome, or Clarksdale, visit their websites.